-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 333 Wieckowski Amended August 22, 2014 Chaptered Existing Law: Existing law defines specified terms for purposes of the Medical Waste Management Act, including "biohazard bag," "medical waste management plan," "sharps container," "tracking document," and "treatment."
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 333 Wieckowski Amended August 20, 2014 Senate; 2-year bill Existing Law: Existing law defines specified terms for purposes of the Medical Waste Management Act, including "biohazard bag," "medical waste management plan," "sharps container," "tracking document," and "treatment."
 Under existing law, health care professionals who generate medical waste are generally required to have medical waste transported by a registered hazardous waste transporter.
-Proposed Law: The bill would require the State Department of Public Health to submit a report to the Legislature by no later than January 1, 2016, describing the interaction of federal and state law for the transport of regulated medical waste and would require the department to convene a stakeholder group for that purpose.
-The bill would authorize the department to update standards related to the transportation of medical waste during transport through a guidance document, as specified.
-The bill would authorize the department to temporarily waive the transportation requirements of this bill while a federal preemption determination is pending, as specified.
-The bill would provide that during this period of temporary waiver, or if federal preemption is found, the federal requirements would be deemed to be the law of this state and enforceable by the department.

-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 371 Salas Amended August 19, 2014 Senate; 2-year bill DEAD Existing Law: Existing law requires the State Water Resources Control Board or a California regional water quality control board, upon receipt of an application for waste discharge requirements for discharge of dewatered, treated, or chemically fixed sewage or other biological solids, to prescribe general waste discharge requirements for that sludge or those other solids.
+Proposed Law: Among other things, this bill would specify that the United States Department of Transportation has responsibility for the transportation of medical waste on public roads and highways and that the United States Postal Service has responsibility for the transportation of medical waste through the mail.
+The bill would delete or recast provisions of the act that are inconsistent with that authority.
+AB 371 Salas Amended August 19, 2014 Senate; 2-year bill Existing Law: Existing law requires the State Water Resources Control Board or a California regional water quality control board, upon receipt of an application for waste discharge requirements for discharge of dewatered, treated, or chemically fixed sewage or other biological solids, to prescribe general waste discharge requirements for that sludge or those other solids.
 The California Integrated Waste Management Act of 1989, establishes an integrated waste management program that includes the regulation of solid waste disposal and solid waste facilities, and defines solid waste to include dewatered, treated, and chemically fixed sewage sludge that is not a hazardous waste.
-Proposed Law: This bill would require the state board from January 1, 2015, to December 31, 2016, inclusive, to require additional testing 2 times per on properties in Kern County where sewage sludge or other biological solids are applied.
+Watch Proposed Law: This bill would require the state board from January 1, 2015, to December 31, 2016, inclusive, to require additional testing 2 times per on properties in Kern County where sewage sludge or other biological solids are applied.
 The bill would authorize the state board to identify pathogens, endotoxins, and other hazards for testing based on the potential for groundwater contamination and potential to adversely affect human health originating in sewage sludge or other biological solids, and would require the state board to submit a report after each test containing the results of the test to prescribed committees of the Legislature and the Kern County Board of Supervisors.